ngoclongct/ngoclongct.github.io/_news/announcement_6.md

 related_posts: false
 ---

-We are thrilled to announce that our <a href="https://arxiv.org/abs/2302.11494">lastest paper</a> has been accepted for presentation at IGARSS 2023.
+We are thrilled to announce that our <a href="https://arxiv.org/abs/2302.11494">our study on SISR for Sentinel-2</a> has been accepted for presentation at IGARSS 2023.